15 Reasons to Start Every Morning with Yoga

 I believe the quality of our breath not only expresses our inner feelings—it indicates the quality of our relationship to life.

 Yoga helped me with that asthma.
-A daily practice which included lots of inversions helped me throw away my inhalers for good.
+A daily practice that included lots of inversions helped me throw away my inhalers for good.
 So now, the very first thing I do every morning is take a deep breath.
-Breathing in life, exhaling peace, I give thanks for this morning breathing itself through me.
+Breathing in life, exhaling peace, I give thanks for the morning breathing itself through me.